-Sea levels are rising, according to scientists, due to global warming, as rising atmospheric and ocean temperatures melt polar ice caps and glaciers.
+Sea levels are rising due to global warming, as rising atmospheric and ocean temperatures melt polar ice caps and glaciers, according to scientists.

 In a way, the loss of millions of dollars in property may be the tip of the loss iceberg.